HabeebuddinMir/HabeebMir/README.md

 </p>

 <div align="center">
-Hi there, I'm <strong>Habeebuddin Mir</strong>, a <strong>Software Developer</strong> 🚀 currently based in Canada. <br />
-I'm a student at Northeastern University pursuing my graduate degree in Information Systems with 1+ years of industry experience! 💡. <br />
+I'm a student at Northeastern University pursuing my graduate degree in Information Systems with 1+ years of industry experience as a front-end web developer! 💡. <br />
 I'm passionate ❤️ about learning and teaching interesting technologies ✨. <br />
-Currently I'm exploring Web Development and Data Science 🕸️ . <br />
 I'm open to Co-Ops/Internships in this domain. 👨🏻‍💻 <br />
 </div>